kelmccallister/My-Portfolio/docs/Quick-Start-Guide.md

 #  Quick Start Guide: GitHub Pages
 GitHub Pages are public webpages hosted and published through GitHub.
-The following sections provide instructions on how to set up a GitHub pages site.
+The following sections provide instructions on how to set up a GitHub Pages site.
 Complete them in order.

 ??? note "Important Note"
     These instructions are for Windows only.